eduvpn/python-eduvpn-client/doc/developer.rst

     $ make twine-upload

 You should also make sure that eduvpn-common is updated in PyPi!
+Update in the test PyPi first so that CI passes.

 Building RPMs
 ^^^^^^^^^^^^^^^^^^^^^^